NavigationContentFooter

 2. Build push URLs.

 Retrieve your endpoints for metrics, logs, and traces from the Data sources tab of the Scaleway console.
-Your endpoints should look like the following:
+Make sure that you replace xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx and fr-par with the ID and the actual Availibility Zone and region of your data source.

 {